jesse99/score/README.md

 * There should be a GUI tool to analyze simulations as they run.

 versions:
-* 0.1.0 - added an embedded REST server to support GUIs like sdevug
+* 0.1.0 - added an embedded REST server to support GUIs like sdebug
 * 0.0.1 - initial release

 Online documentation for the released version can be found on [crates.io](https://crates.io/crates/score).